MrImmortal09/serenitygaurav/README.md

 # Project Serenity Overview

-[Project Serenity](https://projectserenity.com) is a revolutionary decentralized stock exchange with a global reach, poised to redefine digital asset trading.
+SERENITY is a revolutionary decentralized stock exchange with a global reach, poised to redefine digital asset trading.
 Prioritizing security, transparency, and user autonomy, Serenity provides a platform for peer-to-peer trading without the involvement of intermediaries, leveraging smart contracts for seamless transactions.

 ### Key Features:
 1. **Decentralization:** Serenity operates autonomously without the influence of centralized authorities or regulatory bodies, empowering users to control their assets and trades.